 One of the world’s most popular and well-used content delivery networks, Cloudflare was founded in 2010 by a team of Harvard Business School graduates, including Michelle Zatlyn.

-While Michelle started the business, she said she didn’t know much about internet security.
+When Michelle started the business, she said she didn’t know much about internet security.
 Still, she knew it was something she could work hard on and be proud of.

 Michelle was named president of the business in 2020, becoming one of a handful of woman presidents of a publicity-traded company.